Kakamotobi/Learned/DSA/Practice/Leetcode/Leetcode-Medium.md

     let mod = t % 60;
     // Calculate pair of t's mod.
     let otherModHalf;
-    // Edge Case: mod === 0 refers to multiples of 60 (they need pair that is a 0 or another multiple of 60).
+    // Edge Case: mod === 0 refers to multiples of 60 (they need a pair that is a 0 or another multiple of 60).
 So, otherModHalf needs to be 0. if (mod === 0) otherModHalf = 0;
     else otherModHalf = 60 - mod;